ada-shen/ICNN/README.md

 ## Usage
 Here, we take **resnet-18 + voc2010_crop bird classification** as an example.

-To get the training results, we can run:
+To get the training result, you can run:
 ```bash
 $ python demo.py --model resnet_18 --dataset voc2010_crop --label_name bird
 ```
-After running the instructions above, you will get a new folder whose path is `/resnet_18/voc2010_crop/bird` in the `/task/classification` folder.
+After running the instruction above, you will get a new folder whose path is `/resnet_18/voc2010_crop/bird` in the `/task/classification` folder.

-the new folder `bird` will contain a subfolder named `0` (correspond to your task_id) and three mat files (mean.mat, train.mat and val.mat). the `0` folder stores the model of every 10 epoches and log which contains **train/val loss** and **train/val accuracy**  during network training.
+The new folder `bird` will contain a subfolder named `0` (correspond to your task_id) and three mat files (mean.mat, train.mat and val.mat).
+The `0` folder stores the model of every 10 epoches and log which contains **train/val loss** and **train/val accuracy**  during network training.

 You can use the trained model to calculate other metrics or to look at middle-level features.